henrique-hartwig/fast-food-backend/README.md

 ## How to run
 1. Clone the repository
-2. Run `bun install` to install the dependencies
+2. Run `docker compose up -d` to start the database and application services
-3. Run `bun run dev` to start the development server
+3. Run `bun run migrate` to run the migrations
+4. Run `bun run seed` to run the seed
-4. You can use Postman or any other API client to test the endpoints.
+5. You can use Postman or any other API client to test the endpoints.